square/gssh/README.md

 #### gssh

-simple command line to utility to run commands on multiple hosts in parallel
+simple command line program to run commands on multiple hosts in parallel.

 ##### Usage